Fatima83-hub/Fatima83-hub.github.io/README.md

 <p>fati_avs11@hotmail.com</p>
 <p>First I open Git hub in web browser then I create account. then I download Git hub desktop
 I create a new respiratory with my username.github.io.</p>
-AI chose it in clone respiratory in the computer location that I chose before.
+I chose it in clone respiratory in the computer location that I chose before.
 I click on clone respiratory.
 I returned to Git hub desktop and I checked the README in clone respiratory file.
 I made these changes and committed it</p>